noreynolds/notes/docs/cs/datastructures/index.md

 ## Array
+/// define

-A collection of elements stored at a contiguous memory location.
+- **A collection of elements stored at a contiguous memory location.**

-Fixed size
+- Arrays are of a fixed size.
+Dynamic arrays (`ArrayList` in Java) create new arrays of an increased length when approaching a pre-determined limit (usually half the size).

+///

 ### Operations